zlykh/RECaller/README.md

 Record notification can be disabled to make the app work completely silent
 Recorded call can be marked as favorite, renamed or removed
 Records are filtered for easy navigation
-Batch delete of records loaded to the list which duration is less than 15 seconds
+Batch deletion of records which duration is less than 15 seconds

 # Caveats
 Recording of outgoing calls starts even an abonent don't pickup a phone.